 Ok, so this is the real reason why we all want to live here: the food and the wine.

 For starters, there are lots of restaurants here.
 Only really tiny villages don’t have one, but otherwise, you can find restaurants everywhere.
 They range from very affordable simple cafes to high-end Michelin-star restaurants.

 You will find plenty of inexpensive (read cheap) restaurants here.
 They usually offer a ‘menu du jour’, which means that for about €13, you have a starter, main course, and dessert or cheese.

 If you are lucky, they also throw in a glass of wine and a cup of coffee for the same price.

 Of course, you have no choice in the menu, so you can’t be picky.
-You will be surrounded by sweaty ‘artisans’ (working men that take their lunch break here) and don’t expect a romantic and cosy atmosphere; they love their fluorescent lights in these places.
+You will be surrounded by sweaty ‘artisans’ (working men that take their lunch break here), and don’t expect a romantic and cozy atmosphere; they love their fluorescent lights in these places.

-The more ‘haut de gamme’ restaurants offer a higher quality of food and wine, and often more ambience and cosiness.
+The more ‘haut de gamme’ restaurants offer a higher quality of food and wine and often more ambiance and coziness.